-Augmentation means addition or expanding and so with the same context Staff Augmentation means expanding the strength of their employees.
+Augmentation means addition or expanding and so in the same context Staff Augmentation means expanding the strength of their employees.
 The most basic kind of software development outsourcing is staff augmentation.
 It entails handing over the job of assembling a software development team and providing a workspace to the outsourcing provider.
-At the same time, the customer retains control over all other elements like establishing and regulating the work process, managing the projects the team works on.
+At the same time, the customer retains control over all other elements like establishing and regulating the work process and managing the projects the team works on.

 Strength of Staff Augmentation

 One of the most important advantages of staff augmentation is that it allows businesses to scale up or down their personnel as needed.
 You can expand the team as and when the business needs are changed.

 Team augmentation eliminates the costs of hiring and training in-house personnel while requiring minimal infrastructure investment.
 This is how the model works.

 One of the most common outsourcing blunders is utilizing staff augmentation to avoid recruiting full-time personnel or incurring the continuing costs of maintaining a dedicated outsourced team.
 Staff augmentation, when used incorrectly, might end up costing you more in the long run than a more permanent in-house solution.